cloud-agnost/agnost-website/docs/join-community.md

 information about your issue and your environment to help the support team understand and resolve your issue as quickly as possible.

-Here are the ways you can join the Agnost community:

 ## Contributing to Agnost

 Agnost is an open-source project, and we welcome contributions from the